 - Use the and icons to pass the items from one column to another and select the columns you want to see.

 - If you want to delimit the search, select the filters you want to apply.

-Select Save View > Save as.
+Go to Save View > Save As.

 The Save Current View dialog box opens.